-Ambulance technicians work as part of an emergency team, which could include paramedics and ambulance care assistants, responding to emergency calls.
+Ambulance technicians work as part of an emergency team alongside paramedics, responding to emergency calls.
 They treat patients at the scene of an accident or their home, and decide if they should be transferred to hospital or other medical facility for further treatment.

 You could be: